Skip to main content

 - Do I have to supply water and power to the Drench System?

-- In order to operate independently without continuous grid power and a city/municipal water supply your Drench system relies on solar panels, battery backup, and water tank storage.
+- Not for grid-independent operation.
+In order to operate independently without continuous grid power and a city/municipal water supply your Drench system relies on solar panels, battery backup, and water tank storage.
+You will need to fill and top off your water tank which can be accomplished with a garden hose.

 - Will I lose connectivity to my Drench System during a wild fire?